GLOBAL TAIWAN INSTITUTE INTERNSHIP PROGRAM (unpaid)

 GTI accepts program interns several times a year, normally for periods of an academic term, though these terms may be shortened or extended at the discretion of the organization.
 Our internship program is a generalized one, which will expose interns to the breadth of think tank operations, from research assistance to event planning and administrative tasks.
 Internship duties will vary by term and by individual, as interns bring their unique skills, interests and expertise to the organization and as GTI’s programming needs change throughout the year.

-The Global Taiwan Institute is seeking several interns to assist with current research projects and reports, production of the weekly Global Taiwan Brief, and organizing our biweekly public seminars.
-Interns will also assist with planning and launching our flagship Annual Symposium.
-As a small, startup organization, we are looking for energetic, flexible, highly motivated interns who are excited about our mission and work well as a part of a small team.
+The Global Taiwan Institute is seeking 2-3 fall interns to assist with current research projects and reports, production of the weekly Global Taiwan Brief, and organizing our biweekly public seminars.
+This fall, significant intern time will be devoted to hosting our inaugural Annual Symposium, so interns will need to be available for this event.
+Interns may have the opportunity to publish in the Global Taiwan Brief, and/or to co-author a policy memo for GTI’s website.
+As a small, startup organization, we are looking for energetic, flexible, highly-motivated interns who are excited about our mission and work well as a part of a small team.
 Familiarity with regional issues, editorial and/or writing experience, social media proficiency, interpersonal skills and a strong work ethic are essential.

 Duties and Responsibilities

 - Assisting with ongoing research and other projects.

 - Assisting with data-entry and other administrative tasks.

 - Assisting with social media and website posting/maintenance.

 - Assisting with production of the Global Taiwan Brief.